 Once you open the port, use a website like CanYouSeeMe.org to check if it is open.

-Make sure something is listening on the port before checking it on CanYouSeeMe.org, we recommend using the Port Listener tool which can be found in the Downloads section on our website.
+Make sure something is listening on the port before checking it on CanYouSeeMe.org, we recommend using the Port Listener tool which can be found in the Downloads section in the Client Area.

-For Mac OSX TunnelBlick.
-Once it is installed, download the config files from our website and import them into TunnelBlick.
+For macOS you can use Tunnelblick.
+Once it is installed, download the config files from our website and import them into Tunnelblick.
 Then login with your VPN credentials.

 If you are getting an authentication failure error, make sure you are using your VPN credentials and not the website login credentials.
-Try connecting to another VPN location, if the issue still persists, contact support.
+Try connecting to another VPN location, if the issue still persists, please contact our support team.

 Sometimes certain websites display SSL errors when someone is browsing from a VPN.
 This can be due to the fact that your browser does not support SNI (Server Name Indication) as some older browsers do not support this.